erininabox/final-project/README.md

 ###### When is the project due?

-* **Friday, March 6th, 2020** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Tuesday, March 2nd, 2021** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

-* **4:00pm, Thursday, March 12th, 2020** - Feature Freeze
+* **4:00pm, Tuesday, March 9th, 2021** - Feature Freeze

-* **9:30am, Friday, March 13th, 2020** - [Completed project deliverables](#completed-project-deliverables) due and presentations!
+* **9:30am, Wednesday, March 10th, 2021** - [Completed project deliverables](#completed-project-deliverables) due and presentations!

 ---